 The overall price is higher than the market average.

-Pros: It has very useful tools and features — new features are released regularly, consistently improving the software.
+“It has very useful tools and features — new features are released regularly, consistently improving the software.”

-Cons: WalkMe is a relatively expensive platform for the amount of effort it takes to build workflows (mobile functionality is an add-on).
+“WalkMe is a relatively expensive platform for the amount of effort it takes to build workflows (mobile functionality is an add-on).
 There needs to be quite a bit of time investment in order to learn the platform efficiently.
 Some users have been complaining about the bad experiences they had with the customer support because issues are taking longer to be solved then what they should.
 The tool lacks some UI elements such as progress bars and checklists.”

 Appcues is a pioneer of “no-code” onboarding tools, and the creator of checklists and tooltips.